|

 the incident ray angle with the axis and surface normal,

-the angle of refracted/reflected ray to the normal, and
+the angle of refracted/reflected ray to the axis and normal,

 which, after replacing the angles with the appropriate height/distance